 Understanding business and customer data are crucial for the success of any organization.
 Not only does it provide a competitive advantage, but allows greater opportunities for innovation and expansion within an organization.
 This is why Lean Six Sigma professionals are in rising demand to help businesses properly analyze their data.

 There are four Lean Six Sigma belts - Yellow Belt, Green Belt, Black Belt and Master Black Belt.
 You can start learning from any of these belts.
 However, in order to earn the Master Black Belt, you need to have a valid Black Belt certification from a recognized organization.

 Most companies prefer candidates who possess at least the Lean Six Sigma Green Belt.
 If you are looking for a higher designation in the corporate hierarchy, companies would prefer a Lean Six Sigma Black Belt or Lean Six Sigma Master Black Belt.
 According to Glassdoor, the average salary of a lean six sigma professional in the United States is $94,778 to $111,828 per year.

 Here’s What You Should Do Next

-Lean Six Sigma is one of the most lucrative career options available out in the market today.
-If you are interested in Lean Six Sigma, you can start off with Simplilearn’s Lean Six Sigma Green Belt Certification Training program.
+Lean Six Sigma is one of the most lucrative career options available in the market today.
+If you are interested in Lean Six Sigma principles and more, you can start off with Simplilearn’s Lean Six Sigma Green Belt Certification Training program.
 This course will provide you with the basics of Lean Six Sigma and train you with all the skills required for an organization’s growth.
 You will be able to learn how to measure current company performance, identify process issues, and come up with solutions for them.